asgerrud/CLI-ITU/README.md

 ## `itu where ROOMNAME`

-Find the location of auditoriums, labs, departments and class rooms - on the first try
+find the location of auditoriums, labs, departments and class rooms - on the first try

 ```
 USAGE